-In 2012, the total number of meetings of the Board of Directors, including regularly scheduled and special meetings, was seven.
-All of our directors attended at least 75% of the total number of meetings of the Board and the Committees on which they served during 2012.
+In 2014, the total number of meetings of the Board of Directors, including regularly scheduled and special meetings, was five.
+All of our directors attended at least 75% of the total number of meetings of the Board and the Committees on which they served during 2014.

 The Company requires all Board members to attend its Annual Meeting of Stockholders.
-All current directors were present at the 2012 Annual Meeting of Stockholders held on May 17, 2012, other than Joseph W. McDonnell and Alisa C. Norris who were elected as directors in October 2012.
+All directors were present at the 2014 Annual Meeting of Stockholders held on May 15, 2014.

 The Board currently has four standing committees: (1) an Audit Committee; (2) a Compensation and Management Development Committee; (3) a Nominating and Corporate Governance Committee; and (4) a Strategic Planning Committee.
-The members of each Committee (other than the Strategic Planning Committee) consist of all of our independent directors: William H. Turner (Chairman of the Audit Committee and Presiding Independent Director); Pamela Forbes Lieberman; Joseph W. McDonnell; Alisa C. Norris; Frederick D. Sturdivant; Richard S. Ward (Chairman of the Nominating and Corporate Governance Committee); and Roger M. Widmann (Chairman of the Compensation and Management
+The members of each Committee (other than the Strategic Planning Committee) consist of all of our independent directors: William H. Turner (Chairman of the Audit Committee and Presiding Independent Director); Pamela Forbes Lieberman; Joseph W. McDonnell; Alisa C. Norris; Frederick D. Sturdivant; Richard S. Ward (Chairman of the Nominating and Corporate Governance Committee); and Roger M. Widmann (Chairman of the Compensation and Management Development Committee).

-Development Committee).
 The members of our Strategic Planning Committee consist of the following independent directors: Pamela Forbes Lieberman (Co-Chairperson); Alisa C. Norris; Frederick D. Sturdivant (Co-Chairperson); and Roger M. Widmann.